 A cat, will do the same, it will claim it’s home as its territory, and unless you speak cat language your life will soon become unbearable in your own home.
-Many people (families with small children that wants a pet, for example) will opt for a cat rather then a dog, simply due to thinking that a cat is EASIER to keep due to many things.
-You will not need to get up early in the morning to take a cat for a walk -true, a cat will do its poops and pees in a litter box, -true, a cat does not smell, -true, a cat is not as expensive to keep (food e.t.c), -true.
+Many people (families with small children that wants a pet, for example) will opt for a cat rather than a dog, simply due to thinking that a cat is EASIER to keep due to many things.
+You will not need to get up early in the morning to take a cat for a walk: true, a cat will do its poops and pees in a litter box, also true.
+A cat does not smell; true, and a cat is not as expensive to keep (food etc.), also true.
 Still, all this does not mean that a cat is easier to keep, if you do NOT speak cat language.

 The first thing that you will get -desperate- about is the cat scratching your furniture and walls (cat’s love wall paper) and objects of any shape or form standing upright, and if made of wood, all the better for the cat, cats love wood!